fmtayag/Caffeine-Fueled/readme.txt

 ---------------------
 Update 1.0.1
 - Bugfixing regarding it not running on some systems.
-Update 1.1
+Update 2.0.0
-- Title menu modified, (annoying) zyenapz image and info deleted, new intro zyenapz and Danix logos in the intro, credits option in the title menu and save system changed for not have to change the save file for delete the save, now only you have to erase the save file.
+- Annoying zyenapz title menu image removed, new intro zyenapz and contributors icons, added credits option in title menu and save system re-made for fix "big" bugs.